Why Outdoor Photo Sessions Are Scheduled at Sunset | Bay Area Family & Maternity Photography

 Choosing the right time makes everything else easier — from posing to capturing natural expressions.

-Many outdoor family photography sessions in the Bay Area are scheduled around sunset.
+That’s why most outdoor family and maternity sessions in the Bay Area are scheduled around sunset.

-To create images that feel soft, natural, and true to the moment.
+To create images that feel soft, natural, and timeless.